Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 However, eating in the hours before bed harms sleep quality.
 So it isn't a good idea to eat just before bed.

-However-however, my initial experiments suggest that
+However-however, my initial experiments suggest that liquid food doesn't worsen my sleep, so I'll sometimes have a bottle of soylent or non-dairy milk if I'm restless.

 ###Exercise